Intensive Sommelier Training: New York

 ICC is the ONLY school with 11 Master Sommeliers on its faculty who share their encyclopedic knowledge while focusing on the practical and technical aspects of your education.
 Under their guidance, our customized Total ImmersionSM curriculum consists of eight units that cover essential topics, including wine styles and winemaking, tasting and professional service techniques and much more.
 Over the course of the program, students taste approximately 300 wines.
 100% of students surveyed say they made a good decision by attending ICC**

 In contrast to recreational wine classes, this course is specifically aimed at aspiring professionals seeking the in-depth expertise required to succeed in the wine industry.
 Graduates work in a wide range of positions in the beverage industry including sommelier, beverage director, tasting room coordinator, wine bar proprietor, brand ambassador, wholesaler or retailer, and gain lifetime access to ICC’s extensive job and alumni network.

 Location, Location, Location

 Our course is offered in two American wine meccas, California and New York.
-The New York City campus, located in the heart of Soho, includes L’Ecole (the restaurant of ICC), which has earned a multiple Wine Spectator Awards of Excellence.
+The New York City campus is located in the heart of Soho.
 With a tremendous range of wine businesses concentrated in just one city, the opportunities for exposure and success are endless.
 Whether exploring vineyards in the North Fork of Long Island, or start-up ventures just over the Brooklyn Bridge, New York City delivers an extraordinary wine experience.